sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-with-pytorch/README.md

 6) Run script
 See additional parameters you can playu with in the input parameters section of the train.py script

-### Predicting pixelwise annotation for image using trained net
+### Semantic segmentation for image using trained net
 In: Inference.py
 1) Make sure you you have trained model in Trained_model_path (See Train.py for creating trained model)
 2) Set the Image_Dir to the folder where the input image for prediction are located